-COMPOSER AND GUITARIST Neil Clark was born in Hamilton, Scotland and lives in Toronto, Canada.
+GUITARIST AND COMPOSER Neil Robert Clark was born in Hamilton, Scotland.
 He holds dual British and Canadian nationality.
-When the city of Glasgow and the rest of the U.K. was in the midst of the new wave explosion he formed the group Newspeak with future Creation Records head Alan McGee playing the city’s many small venues along with other contemporaries at the time, who included, Aztec Camera, Orange Juice, The Jesus And Mary Chain and The Bluebells.
-This led to a meeting with Blair Cowan and Lloyd Cole and then to the formation of a unit that was to become Lloyd Cole and the Commotions.
+In the early 1980’s when the U.K. and his home city of Glasgow were in the midst of the new wave explosion he formed the group Newspeak with future Creation Records head Alan McGee – playing the city’s many music venues alongside contemporaries, Aztec Camera, Orange Juice, The Jesus And Mary Chain and The Bluebells.
+After a short time this led to a meeting with Blair Cowan and Lloyd Cole and to the formation of the group that was eventually to become Lloyd Cole and the Commotions.

 The Commotions enjoyed considerable success, touring extensively and releasing three studio albums – Rattlesnakes, Easy Pieces and Mainstream.
 The band split in 1990, but reunited in 2004 for a number of sold out concerts in the U.K. and Ireland marking the twentieth anniversary of the release of Rattlesnakes.
-Interest in the group remains strong with Universal Music to release a 5 CD box set of their complete recordings in early 2015.
+Interest in the group remains strong and Universal Music released a 5 CD box set of their complete recordings in June 2015.

-Returning to work with Lloyd Cole in support of the singer’s second solo studio album, subsequent recording and touring with Lloyd followed – Clark adding guitar to the albums Love Story, Etc, The Negatives, Music In A Foreign Language and 2006’s Antidepressant.
-Additionally during this time period he worked with a number of different artists on projects in Canada, France and the U.S.
+Returning to work with Lloyd Cole as a side musician in support of the singer’s second solo studio album in 1991, recording and touring with Lloyd on additional projects subsequently followed – Neil adding guitar to the albums Love Story, Etc, The Negatives, Music In A Foreign Language and 2006’s Antidepressant.
+Additionally during this time period he worked with a number of different artists as a side musician and co-writer on numerous projects in Canada, France and the U.S.

 As a composer Clark has enjoyed a productive relationship in Ontario with filmmaker and director Terrance Odette, working on two of Odette’s films, Heater and Sleeping Dogs, and scoring the documentary TV series, Photograph.
-He has also collaborated with Toronto composer and singer David Wall working with him on the scores for episodes of War Story (History Television) and The Beetles Are Coming (an episode of the CBC series, The Nature of Things).
+He has also collaborated with Toronto composer and singer David Wall working with him on the scores for episodes of War Story (History Television) and The Nature Of Things (CBC).